grafana/alloy/docs/sources/reference/components/prometheus.exporter.cloudwatch.md

 Multiple roles can be useful when scraping metrics from different AWS accounts with a single pair of credentials.
-In this case, a different role is configured for {{< param "PRODUCT_ROOT_NAME" >}} to assume before calling AWS APIs.
+In this case, a different role is configured for {{< param "PRODUCT_NAME" >}} to assume before calling AWS APIs.
 Therefore, the credentials configured in the system need permission to assume the target role.
 See [Granting a user permissions to switch roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_permissions-to-switch.html) in the AWS IAM documentation for more information about how to configure this.